gritzko/swarm/README.md

 A replica is what the literature calls a "reliable causal broadcast".
 Its mission is to deliver every object's op to every object's copy, with no causality violations.
-Replicas implement both op storage and op relay *reliably*.
+Replicas implement both op storage and op relay *reliably* to correctly resume transmission after any interruptions.
 A replica employs some key-value storage engine to save/query its op logs.
-Essentially, replicas do the syncing.
+Essentially, replicas do the syncing per se.

 ### Host

 A Host is a container for Syncables and CRDT objects.
-Normally, those go in pairs: a syncable is a projection of a CRDT.
+Normally, those go in pairs: a Syncable is a projection of its CRDT.
+A Syncable is the outer part of an object's state, while a CRDT is the inner protected part.
 The first step in using Swarm is to create a Host and connect it to some upstream Replica.
 Every Host reminds a classic MVC loop where inner CRDT objects are "models", syncables are "views" and the Host itself is a controller.
+Events flow as follows:

-An API user interacts with syncables, thus generating ops, which propagate to CRDT replicas, which update their syncables.
+* An API user interacts with a Syncable,
+* which generates ops,
+* which propagate to all the object's CRDT replicas (both local and remote),
+* which update their Syncables,
+* which emit change events to API users.

 ### Router